-LAHURO has two types of looms: A Navajo style floor loom and a rigid heddle table loom.
+LAHURO’s Woven scarves are produced mainly on a rigid heddle table loom.
 The Gallery below gives a 'behind the scenes look at the design and weaving process.

 Rigid Heddle Loom